You are here

 Health Impact Assessments

-A health impact assessment (HIA) is a combination of procedures, methods, and tools that allow for the strategic evaluation and assessment of the health or social impacts of a policy, plan, or project.
-HIAs provide information to decision-makers and stakeholders about the intended and unintended consequences arising from an activity, and make recommendations to maximize positive and mitigate negative health impacts for affected populations.
-HIAs are not currently required by legislation in Canada; however federal Environmental Impact Assessments (EIA) (Health Canada, 2004) and provincial Environmental Assessments (EA) are required by legislation for some projects.1 HIAs are different from other health assessments (e.g., Environmental Impact Assessments, Environmental Assessments, Community Health Assessments, Cost-Benefit Analysis) in that they consider both the unintended positive and negative consequences on health determinants and specific health-related outcomes (US CDC, 2016).
+A health impact assessment (HIA) is a combination of procedures, methods, and tools that allow for the strategic evaluation and assessment of the potential effects on health related to a policy, plan, or project.
+HIAs provide information to decision-makers and stakeholders about the intended and unintended consequences arising from an activity, and make recommendations to maximize positive and mitigate negative health impacts for affected populations (US Centers for Disease Control, 2016).
+HIAs may be conducted as part of environmental and other assessment processes or on a stand-alone basis.
+The principles of HIA incorporate the holistic definition used by the World Health Organization:

 The resources listed here are intended to assist public health practitioners to: